glomatico/votify/README.md

     ```
 2. Set up the cookies file.
     * You can either move to the current directory from which you will be running Votify as `cookies.txt` or specify its path using the command-line arguments/config file.
+3. Set up the .wvd file.
+    * You can either move to the current directory from which you will be running Votify as `device.wvd` or specify its path using the command-line arguments/config file.

 ## Usage
 ```bash